What ever happened to Rona Barrett?

 Rona Barrett was the undisputed gossip queen of the 1970s.
 She covered the decade’s most scandalous stories, attended the most exclusive parties in Hollywood, and developed a rapport with the era’s biggest stars.

 Since the mid ‘80s, however, she’s largely been forgotten as a pioneer of entertainment news, a role that helped change the face of the news industry.
-To celebrate her 80th birthday later this year, Buzzfeed sat down with “Miss Rona” to get a sense of what really happened during her trailblazing career.
+Buzzfeed sat down with “Miss Rona” to get a sense of what really happened during her trailblazing career.
 Just like her confessional interviews, nothing was off limits.

 Born in 1936 in Queens, Barrett’s fascination with celebrities and digging up information began at a young age.
 She started a fan club for Eddie Fisher in the 1950s and hung out at New York’s hottest spots for up-and-coming talent.